Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_EXISTING_PROJECT_NEW_FEATURE_E2E_001_v1.md

       {
-        "Context_Path": "Project [ProjectName] (Orchestrator) -> Feature [FeatureName] Definition (LeadArchitect)", "Overall_Project_Goal": "Successfully integrate new feature [FeatureName] into Project [ProjectName].", "Phase_Goal": "Define detailed specifications for [FeatureName], analyze its impact on the existing architecture of Project [ProjectName], and update relevant ConPort documentation.", "Lead_Mode_Specific_Instructions": [
+        "Context_Path": "Project [ProjectName] (Orchestrator) -> Feature [FeatureName] Definition (LeadArchitect)", "Overall_Project_Goal": "Successfully integrate new feature [FeatureName] into Project [ProjectName].", "Phase_Goal": "Define detailed specifications for [FeatureName], analyze its impact on the existing architecture of Project [ProjectName], and update relevant NovaPort-MCP documentation.", "Lead_Mode_Specific_Instructions": [
           "Feature to define: [FeatureName] - [UserProvidedFeatureDescription].",
           "Your goal for this phase is to define the feature specifications and assess its impact.
-Create a high-level plan for this phase, log it to ConPort, and then use your standard single-step execution loop to delegate atomic tasks to your specialists.", "You may consult `.nova/workflows/nova-leadarchitect/WF_ARCH_IMPACT_ANALYSIS_001_v1.md` for a reference process for the impact analysis part.", "Key sub-tasks for your specialists will include: detailing user stories, acceptance criteria, and non-functional requirements in ConPort (`FeatureScope` and `AcceptanceCriteria` categories); analyzing impact on existing architecture; and proposing/logging any necessary architectural changes or new design artifacts (`SystemArchitecture`, `APIEndpoints`, `DBMigrations`)."
+Create a high-level plan for this phase, log it to NovaPort-MCP, and then use your standard single-step execution loop to delegate atomic tasks to your specialists.", "You may consult `.nova/workflows/nova-leadarchitect/WF_ARCH_IMPACT_ANALYSIS_001_v1.md` for a reference process for the impact analysis part.", "Key sub-tasks for your specialists will include: detailing user stories, acceptance criteria, and non-functional requirements in NovaPort-MCP (`FeatureScope` and `AcceptanceCriteria` categories); analyzing impact on existing architecture; and proposing/logging any necessary architectural changes or new design artifacts (`SystemArchitecture`, `APIEndpoints`, `DBMigrations`)."
         ],
         "Required_Input_Context": {
           "ProjectName": "[ProjectName]",